-Finding the Right ABL Lenders for Your Business
+Finding the Right Asset-Based Lending Options for Your Business

-Asset Based Loans, also known as ABLs, provide working capital as well as liquidity for fixed assets.
-The loan structures are typically in the form of a revolving lines of credit (LOC).
+Asset-Based Loans, also known as ABLs, provide working capital and liquidity based on fixed assets.
+Asset-Based Lending loan structures of are typically in the form of a revolving lines of credit (LOC).
 There are various asset classes that lenders can underwrite and they include:

 Machinery & Equipment

 M&E loans are some of the easiest to finance given the relative ease to assign a value to the assets.
 Lenders will appraise the equipment and the loan size will be determined by the loan to value (LTV) ratio.